 “Effects of Cigarette Excise Tax on State Smoking Rates and Healthcare Cost,” January 2014.
 Presented at Southern Political Science Association, New Orleans, LA.

 “Divergent Perspectives on the Kosovo Crisis through a Realist Lens,” November 2013.
 Presented at Northeastern Political Science Association, Philadelphia, PA.

 BA, Economics & International Studies, St. John Fisher College

-MA, Political Science, Northeastern University
+MA, Political Science with interdisciplinary Economics, Northeastern University